 Certain body imaging tests, such as magnetic resonance imaging (MRI) scans, should not be performed in someone with an artificial cardiac pacemaker, unless the person has an MRI-safe device.

 Some pacemakers (and implantable cardioverter defibrillators – see below) can be scanned safely in some circumstances, but special precautions are likely to be necessary, and only some MRI sites will be able to support these.
 If you need to have an MRI and you have an artificial cardiac pacemaker, be sure to discuss this with the MRI facility in advance.

 A person with an artificial cardiac pacemaker will require one or two pacemaker checks per year.
 These are generally conducted in specialised clinics.
 Adjustments to the pacemaker can be made non-invasively using a specially designed radio frequency programmer, with a wand placed on the skin over the implanted device.

 Most pacemakers last longer than five years.
 However, the life of the battery is dependent on how it is used.
 Most pacemakers can calculate the remaining life of the battery and this information is available at testing.
 Well before the pacemaker fails, a battery depletion indicator suggests that the pacemaker should be replaced.
 This is again performed under local anaesthesia.

 Some rapid and very dangerous heart rhythms, such as ventricular tachycardia and ventricular fibrillation, are potentially fatal.
 One treatment option includes an implantable cardioverter defibrillator (ICD).

 This is a complex device that can recognise a dangerous heart rhythm and send messages to regulate the heart.
 If this doesn't work, the ICD can send an electric shock to jolt the heart out of its fibrillation.
-Around 1,000 Australians are fitted with ICDs every year.
+In 2013, 3904 Australians were fitted with an ICD.

 Where to get help